 Modernization has had a profound impact on public health, mostly negative.
-Addition of chemical fertilizers to crops and artificial additives to processed foods has resulted in a whooping increase in the occurrence of disorders such as Alzheimerís, nervous and cardiovascular disorders, digestive ailments and many psychological problems, making it a matter of concern.
+Addition of chemical fertilizers to crops and artificial additives to processed foods has resulted in a whopping increase in the occurrence of disorders such as Alzheimerís, nervous and cardiovascular disorders, digestive ailments and many psychological problems, making it a matter of concern.
 Watch out for these potentially deadly health hazards with these 10 simple steps.

-Hectic schedules tend to deprive you of regular and adequate sleep.
+1. Monitor your sleep: Hectic schedules tend to deprive you of regular and adequate sleep.

 If you are feeling stressed out doing your day-to-day activities, or if you are unable to concentrate on work and make the right decisions, or if you canít seem to make it through the day without getting your afternoon nap, it suggests that your body isnít getting enough sleep.
 If you are waking up every morning feeling weak and low in energy, even after getting enough sleep, itís time to visit your doctor.

 2. Have a cardiovascular check: People above 40 years of age and patients undergoing treatment for heart conditions and blood pressure should make it a point to get a complete cardiovascular screening done.
-It helps diagnose heart attack and stroke risks at an early stage.
+It helps diagnose a heart attack and stroke risks at an early stage.
 Keep in mind to monitor your blood cholesterol levels regularly at least once in every 5 years.

-3. Get naked: Once in every 5-6 months, do a full body self examination to detect the presence of any lumps, tumors or unexplainable abnormalities.
+3. Get naked: Once in every 5-6 months, do a full body self-examination to detect the presence of any lumps, tumors or unexplainable abnormalities.
 Look out for suspicious moles greater than 6mm in diameter, pink or brown colored with jagged edges and asymmetrical ones.
-Consult your dermatologist immediately if you find any irregularities.4.
-Have a PERFect day:
+Consult your dermatologist immediately if you find any irregularities.

-Keeping a digital monitor at home is a good option.
+5. Check your blood pressure: Keeping a digital monitor at home is a good option.
 It helps monitor your blood pressure effectively.
 Make it a point to visit a clinic to get your blood pressure tested every couple of months if you donít have a digital monitor.
 Watch out if the top value exceeds 120 and the lower value exceeds 80.

 6. Measure your height: Height and posture are clear indicators of skeletal and bone health.
 If youíre in your 50ís, make it a point to keep measuring your height every month, and note changes, if any.
 A decrease in stature may suggest a change in bone mineral density, which if ignored, leads to osteoporosis.
 Get your bone mineral density test done, especially if youíre a woman, and going through menopause.

 7. Check your hairbrush: Hair fall problems are not just confined to teenage girls.
 Hair fall in the early 40ís may be due to thyroid problems or low iron content.
-Check your blood ferretin levels and visit the doctor for a thyroid check.
+Check your blood ferritin levels and visit the doctor for a thyroid check.

 8. Count your heartbeats: Heart rate recovery (HRR) is an important factor, considering the elevating risks of heart attack in women.
-A study conducted suggests that women having poor heart rate recovery are twice as more likely to fall prey to heart attacks than those who have a normal HRR.
-Make it a point to calculate you HRR after exercising.
+A study conducted suggests that women having poor HRR heart rate recovery are twice as more likely to fall prey to heart attacks than those who have a normal HRR.
+Make it a point to calculate your HRR after exercising.
 Hereís how to do it.